jobroche/FIU-NASA-Lunabotics/README.md

 Many things could have been improved on or implemented differently but couldn't do to the short window span.
 You can do better!

-Questions
+Contact
 --
-Feel free to ping me @ jb@gojhonny.com
+Feel free to ping me at [@g0jhonny](https://twitter.com/g0jhonny) with any questions.